 Paired with this evolution, performance expectations are higher and more difficult to manage than ever.
-Enabled by specialized smartphone chips and machine learning algorithms optimized for mobile devices, the mobile landscape is moving from an occasional AI-enabler towards being the dominant platform for AI.
+Enabled by specialised smartphone chips and machine learning algorithms optimised for mobile devices, the mobile landscape is moving from an occasional AI-enabler towards being the dominant platform for AI.

 Increase reliability and speed